NovaCat35/lit-web-component/README.md

 - Storybook

 ## Instructions for using this NPM package 📙
-> Run the following to get started with using my package `npm i @novacat35/lit-web-components@latest`
+Run the following to get started with using my package.
+To see how this would work in a product team, please see the playground repo link provided above.

+`npm i @novacat35/lit-web-components@latest`

 ---

+---

 > [!NOTE]
 > Below are notes for the developer creating a new project to upload to NPM as a package.

-## Publishing to NPM
+## Publishing to NPM 🛠️
-> Note the package.json changes & then run the following:
+Note the package.json changes & then run the following:
 1) `npm run build`
 2) `npm login`
 3) `npm publish` (or `npm publish --access=public`)

 > To update an NPM module that you published, change the version in your package.json or use npm version <new-version>.
 After changing the version number in your package.json, you can run npm publish to publish the new version to NPM.

+## Folder Structure

+---

+---

 > [!WARNING]
 > The configuration steps below are incomplete and while it does not affect the main codebase, it simply doesn't work at the moment.